-In this blog, we look at a number of content marketing campaigns for pharma firms with key takeaways for your own campaigns and video marketing strategy, whether they are in the pharmaceutical sector or another vertical.
+In this blog, we look at several content marketing campaigns for pharma firms with key takeaways for your campaigns and video marketing strategy, whether they are in the pharmaceutical sector or another vertical.

 A targeted publishing approach

-Pfizer has managed to produce relevant content with its “Get old” campaign with films such as Commencement Day showing that it’s never too late to start something new:
+Pfizer has managed to produce relevant content with its “Get old” campaign with films showing that it’s never too late to start something new:

-The key take-away is to find a topic which fits with your brand and then share interesting content on that theme.
-In this case Pfizer is sharing health related content which is not directly promotional but which does advance its brand position and builds trust.
-They’re positioning themselves as a helpful friend rather than a salesperson.
+The key takeaway is to find a topic that fits with your brand and then, share interesting content on that theme.
+In this case, Pfizer is sharing health-related content which is not directly promotional but which does advance its brand position and builds trust.
+Positioning themselves as helpful friends rather than a salesperson.

 Inspire your audience

-Pharma brand, Sanofi, has taken a content marketing approach with three films to promote awareness about type 1 diabetes.
-Through its T1D Challenge, this company aims to show, that with well managed treatment, anything is possible.
+Pharma brand, Sanofi, took a content marketing approach with three films to promote awareness about type 1 diabetes.
+Through its T1D Challenge, this company aimed to show, that with well-managed treatment, anything is possible.

 In 2013 and 2014, we filmed teams hiking to Kilimanjaro and Machu Picchu.
-This year, Sanofi Diabetes, SWEET and World Diabetes Tour joined together to stress the “importance of self-empowerment and emotional support in the management of diabetes during adolescence and early adulthood.”
-The 11 trekkers (aged 15 to 20) living with type 1 diabetes came from all round the world to take on the challenge of the Samaria Gorges in the White Mountains of Crete – an ascent of approximately 2,000m above sea level.
+In 2015, Sanofi Diabetes, SWEET and World Diabetes Tour joined together to stress the “importance of self-empowerment and emotional support in the management of diabetes during adolescence and early adulthood.”
+11 trekkers (aged 15 to 20) living with type 1 diabetes came from all around the world to take on the challenge of the Samaria Gorges in the White Mountains of Crete – an ascent of approximately 2,000m above sea level.

-The challenge narrative works to inspires those with Type 1 Diabetes that they can do it too with a well-managed treatment programme.
-From a filmmaker’s point of view it was important for our team to be able to meet the gruelling requirements of heat and altitude and bring out the best in the participants on camera.
-It is also worth thinking about using real patients in your films which offers authenticity.
+The challenge narrative worked to inspire those with Type 1 Diabetes that they can do it too with a well-managed treatment programme.
+From a filmmaker’s point of view, it was important for our team to be able to meet the gruelling requirements of heat and altitude as well as be able to bring out the best in the participants on camera.

-In order to build trust, it’s important that your content is of a high quality.
+In order to build trust, it’s important that your content is of high quality.
 That does not necessarily mean a costly brand film, but every piece of content needs to tell your brand story and be worth the time and effort to create it.
-Ensure that you know what you want to achieve from your pharma content marketing campaign, allowing you to prove ROI and importantly, continuously improve.
+Ensure that you know what you want to achieve from your pharma content marketing campaign, allowing you to prove ROI.

 Find out more about how video can help you cut through the noise and further your business objectives.
 Get your copy of our content marketing white paper.